Schedule of Events

 Reunion Block Party Check-In

-Check in with staff at either end of the food truck parade to have your name badge scanned and receive your food truck tokens.
+Check in with staff in front of the food truck parade to have your badge scanned and receive your food truck tokens.
 Exchange a token (or more, for larger plates) for a dish from the array of food trucks on Central Campus.
 Children can pick up a meal for one token at the Kids’ Tent or use their tokens at the food trucks.

 To ensure everyone can enjoy their meal comfortably, please wait to choose a seat until after you’ve gotten your food.
 This helps guests who are ready to eat find a place to sit.
 If you have any trouble locating a seat, Reunion staff will be happy to assist you.